Peterson talks return to Minnesota, Vikings exit

 When asked about how he left Minnesota, following the past three seasons headlined by injury and suspension, Peterson is adamant he never left anything on the table and did everything physically possible, including spending thousands of dollars on special types of treatment, to come back healthier than ever.

 "I didn't sit back and say I'm just going to collect a check.
 I was fighting. ...
-I don't want to go back to Houston and just relax and collect money and be satisfied with that because the doctors were saying this was going to be a 6-8 month recovery.
+I don't want to go back to Houston and just relax and collect money and be satisfied with that because the doctors were saying this was going to be a six to eight month recovery.
 I feel like that's a perfect example of what I gave my team, my organization, and I feel that's why the state of Minnesota and the fans respect me and have so much love for me."

-Peterson and the Vikings parted way in the offseason when the organization chose not to pick up his $18 million contract option.
+Peterson and the Vikings parted ways in the offseason when the organization chose not to pick up his $18 million contract option.
 He became a free agent and signed with the Saints on a two-year, $7 million deal.

 It wasn't a blow to his ego, Peterson says, but he did choose to set the record straight about his final interactions with the Vikings.